 For example, let's say an important note has been removed from the patient's record, or a phone number has been deleted.
 Any such change may be discovered.
 This tab also contains the record of when a user links the output of a product from the stock to the patient's record.
 See the example below:

-The medical scheduling is another place in the system where you can also track changes made by users.
-In the appointments there is the possibility to change the status to confirmed, rescheduled, canceled, missing, on hold, and serviced, in addition to being able to enter information about the agreement, forwarder, service room, among others.
+Medical scheduling is another place in the system where you can also track changes made by users.
+In the appointments, there is the possibility to change the status to confirmed, rescheduled, canceled, missing, on hold, and serviced, in addition to being able to enter information about the agreement, forwarder, and service room, among others.